With another year in the books Planet Rugby editor Ben Coles sits down to look back on the highs and lows of 2016 and looks ahead to the future.

 Now Beauden Barrett and Dane Coles are superstars, rightly nominated for World Player of the Year and supported by a hell of a cast led by Brodie Retallick and Ben Smith in particular.

-It has almost been forgotten too after a mixed November (by their high standards), but setting the record for the most Tests wins in a row by a Tier 1 nation with 18, over a time period that included a major transition in personnel, deserves huge praise.
+It has almost been forgotten too after a mixed November (by their high standards), but tying the record for the most Tests wins in a row by a Tier 1 nation with 18, over a time period that included a major transition in personnel, deserves huge praise.

 The main story of the year however has been the rise of England and Ireland; particularly England given how low their stock was following last year’s Rugby World Cup.